alterNERDtive/EDDiscovery-wiki/Using-the-Scan-Panel.md

-The scan panel shows you the known stars and planets of a system, due to a system scan of it, for the system selected by the [history window cursor](Using the History Grid).
+The scan panel shows you the known stars and planets of a system, due to a system scan of it, for the system selected by the [[history window cursor|Using the History Grid]].

 ![Scan Panel](http://i.imgur.com/9P99T4C.png)